Skip to content

 }

-Event-driven and direct-call styles become mixed.
-OrderService now has direct knowledge of InventoryService.
-The decoupling achieved by extracting things into events is reintroduced.
+Event-driven and direct-call approaches become intermixed.
+OrderService directly knows InventoryService.
+The coupling that was originally removed by using events is reintroduced.

 Option B: Extend the event bus with a Request/Reply Pattern